open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-simple-install.md

 * Setting up any new environment requires finding, downloading, and installing different software.
 * To install different software and related components separately is time-consuming process.
 * It also increases the complexity overall if the software has compatibility issues or dependencies.
-* Hence automating the process of installation by runnning a single script is easiest way to avoid such overhead.
+* Hence automating the process of installation by running a single script is easiest way to avoid such overhead.
 * You do not need to install software separately for setting up environment and the script will install all software at once.
-In previous steps we need to install vagrant and virtualbox saperately.
+In previous steps we need to install vagrant and virtualbox separately.
 This script will simplify the process and help to configure Bell app.

 ## About Homebrew